-- Natural Sponges – these are from Pura Naturals and I suggest this particular brand because they are petroleum and latex free, and have a negative carbon footprint.
-They also do a great job of repelling water so they don’t get full of bacteria like other sponges do!
+- Natural Sponges – These are from Pura Naturals, and I suggest this particular brand because they are petroleum and latex-free and have a negative carbon footprint.
+They also do a great job of repelling water, so they don't get full of bacteria like other sponges do!

 - Microfiber Cloths – I chose these microfiber cloths because they clean with just water!
-You can use them to do all of your household dusting – no dusting spray needed.
+You can use them to do all of your household dusting – no dusting spray is needed.
 They also contain silver fibers to remove 99.9% of bacteria!

 - 2 Glass Brown Amber Spray Bottles (16 oz. each)